Does cartilage damage impact treatment?

 Are we any better informed?

-Bock (2004) looked at the comparison between radiology and cartilage damage with the backdrop of x-rays.
-Roukis considered the principle 13 zone map and concluded the common zones affected.
-Roukis also considered measurable parameters such as angles between common joints and bone relationships hoping to provide indications of which presentation might afford a greater predisposition to an erosion.
-This included the proximal articular set angle (PASA), hallux angle (HA), intermetatarsal angle (IMA 1-2) and tibial-sesamoid position/joint (TSP)/TSJ).
-Roukis felt that such angles could help predict the incidence of likely lesions but this was speculative.
-Jastifer (2014) does not wholly agree with Roukis on the angles of deformity and relationship with erosions.
-Improved imaging is likely to help the clinician without recourse to surgery.
-The involvement of the TSJ relationship is still unclear but, on balance, will require more work in regard to affecting the range of movement and joint pain.
+Roukis considered a 13 zone map while Jastifer only used 9 zones, but both concluded common zones were affected.
+Roukis used measurable parameters such as angles between common joints and bone relationships, hoping to provide indications of which presentation might afford a greater predisposition to erosion but felt that such angles did not predict the incidence of likely lesions.
+Jastifer (2014) does not wholly agree with Roukis on the angles of deformity and its relationship with erosions.

-Although 6 years old, Jastifer’s paper (2014) is the latest in a small series on first MTP joint erosions.
-Their conclusion however suggests that the grade of the cartilage lesion and extent of lesions do not have a strong correlation with the severity of the deformity.
-And yet we know that as the deformity increases, the number of lesions found do increase.
+Although 6 years old, Jastifer’s paper (2014) is the latest in a small series on the first MTP joint erosions.
+Their conclusion, however, suggests that the grade of the cartilage lesion and extent of lesions do not have a strong correlation with the severity of the deformity.
+And yet we know that as the deformity increases, the number of lesions found does increase.
 Jastifer found similar findings for the most frequent locations.
-The medial inferior and superior zones held the greatest frequency but this was not universally found among all authors.
+The medial inferior and superior zones held the greatest frequency, but this was not universally found among all authors.

 Getting closer to the answer?

 Jastifer makes an important statement; ‘Patients should be counselled about the prevalence of these lesions when discussing expectations from surgery but no less the role of the sesamoid articulations.’